|

 The Drones

-I decided that the drones needed should be the low D, the low G hand the high d.
+I decided that the drones needed should be the low D, the low G and the high d.
 The reasoning behind this choice was driven by the expectation that a keyed chanter would be provided.
-This set would allow the normal G/d drone harmony in the key of G and a D/d harmony in the key of D. Later in the design process I found a really easy and cheap way to provide a bead on the G drone so that a D/A/d harmony would be possible in the key of D.
+This set would allow the normal G/d drone harmony in the key of G and a D/d harmony in the key of D. Later in the design process, after some prompting from Kathryn Tickell, I found a really easy and cheap way to provide a bead on the G drone so that a D/A/d harmony would be possible in the key of D.

-To simplify the manufacture I separated the standing part into 2 separate items.
-The main body and the top part that carries the seal and slides into the sliding part.
+To simplify the manufacture I divided the standing part into 2 separate items.
+The main body and the top part that carries the O/Ring seal and fits into the sliding part.
 Separating these parts had a number of benefits:-

 Once the decision had been made to separate the standing part it was easy to see that threading the part so that they could be screwed together made good sense.
-I also decided to screw the standing part into the drone stock.
+I also decided to screw the standing part into the drone stock as this made it possible to clamp the reed in position.

 The sliding part can be very simple and if it wasn't for the need for a valve at the end it could be a single part.
-I was keen to achieve a "through hole" design for the valve as this gives a better sound to the drone.
-I looked at a number of different designs for the valve starting with the simple rotary valve shown in the discussion document.
-This looked too fragile once designed so I designed a slide valve and that was used on the prototype.
-The design worked well enough for the prototype but I decided to beef it up and reduce the manufacturing cost when I produced the final design.
+I was keen to achieve a "through hole" design for the valve as this has been shown to give a better sound to the drone.
+I looked at a number of designs for the valve starting with the simple rotary valve shown in the discussion document.
+This looked too fragile once designed so I designed the slide valve that was used on the prototype.
+The design worked well enough for the prototype but I needed to be beefed up and the manufacturing cost reduced when I produced the final design.
 I also decided to make the end cap a separate assembly as this could be a single design for all the drones and also could be in white acetal to give a more traditional look to the set.

 The production drone valve design.